-Click to register.
-Once you complete the registration form, a confirmation email will be sent.
-Registration will be open until June 26, 2019.
+Registration for this course closed on June 26.
 Course materials will be posted starting June 12, 2019.
 The course is self-paced and participants can work through the materials on their own time.

 For questions, contact Melissa Gray, Program Manager, National Aging and Disability Transportation Center at firstname.lastname@example.org.